timwalsh300/KR-exercises/6-2/README.txt

 to traverse the inner binary tree + (A * B) to print all the variables, which simplifies to O(A * log(A) * B * log(B))

-compile with gcc main.c getch.c tree.c freq.h
+Compile with gcc main.c getch.c tree.c freq.h

+Run with an optional integer as a command line argument